Improved Bounds for Reward-Agnostic and Reward-Free Exploration: Omitted details for

 where the confidence radius is defined as

 \cref{lem:confidance_set_guarantee} provides the guarantee that $P \in \mathcal{P}^{t}$, i.e., the true transition kernel is contained in $\mathcal{P}^{t}$, with high probability $\forall t$.

-The OMD updates in our algorithm are identical to the one done by \cite{jin2020learning}, and represent a convex optimization problem with linear constraints, which can be solved in polynomial time.
+The OMD updates in our algorithm are identical to the one done by \cite{jin2020learning}, and represent a convex optimization problem with linear constraints, which can be solved in polynomial time (e.g. using newton's method with dimensionality of $n=O(|S|^2 |A| H)$ and $m=O(|S|^2 |A| H)$ linear inequality constraints, we get about $O((m+n)^3) = O(|S|^6 |A|^3 H^3)$ time).

 This optimization problem can be further reformulated into a dual problem, which is a convex optimization problem with only non-negativity constraints, and thus can be solved more efficiently.
 The full derivation can be found in \citealp[Appendix A.1]{jin2020learning}.
 The constraints on the optimization using $\Lambda(\mathcal{P}^{t})$ are given below.

 \begin{lemma}[\citealp{jin2020learning}, Lemma 2] Let $\epsilon^{t}_{h}(s' \mid s, a)$ be defined as in \cref{eq:confidence_set_radius}, then w.p. at least $1-\delta/2$, $P \in \mathcal{P}^{t}$ for all $t$. \end{lemma}